‘Resigned’ but ‘hopeful’: Dane County’s most liberal voters react to Biden nomination

 “They don’t know us,” she said.

-Although Anderson-Carter feels more neutral about Biden than anything, she thinks he will bring more of the same instead of the change she has been out in the streets fighting for.
+Although Anderson-Carter feels more neutral about Biden than anything, she believes he will bring more of the same instead of the change she has been fighting for out on the streets.

-O'Donnell also doesn't think Biden will bring the "radical change" she wants to see in health care, racial justice, women's rights and other issues.
-She said Biden doesn't inspire her.
+O’Donnell also doesn’t believe Biden will bring the “radical change” she wants to see in health care, racial justice, women’s rights and other issues.
+She said Biden doesn’t inspire her.

 Heidi Wegleitner, a Dane County Board supervisor and a member of the local political party Progressive Dane, said she’s still “bitter” about the Democratic nomination process in 2016 when she was a delegate for Sanders.